American trusteeship proposal for Palestine: The proposal

-The trusteeship proposal was supported by Loy W. Henderson, head of the Near Eastern Affairs Bureau, who opposed US support for partition because he believed it would hurt US interests in Arab countries.
+The trusteeship proposal was supported by Loy W. Henderson, head of the Near Eastern Affairs Bureau, who opposed American support for partition since he believed it would hurt U.S. interests in Arab countries.
 The proposal was drafted by Clark Clifford, White House Counsel and Max Lowenstein.

 "The United States has proposed to the Security Council a temporary United Nations trusteeship for Palestine to provide a government to keep the peace.
 Such trusteeship was proposed only after we had exhausted every effort to find a way to carry out partition by peaceful means.
 Trusteeship is not proposed as a substitute for the partition plan but as an effort to fill the vacuum soon to be created by the termination of the mandate on May 15.
 The trusteeship does not prejudice the character of the final political settlement.
 It would establish the conditions of order which are essential to a peaceful solution."